$110 One Week Menu Plan with Printable Grocery List (previously $75 Menu Plan)

 On Wednesday, we would have leftovers.
 There should be plenty of chicken and dumplings left.

 I would get at least four meals out of my 5 lbs. of ground beef.
+You can sub the ground turkey for the ground beef until the beef prices come down.

 The first meal would be a simple goulash.
 Serve any leftover veggies or fruit on the side to help round out the meal.